Treatment Allocation under Uncertain Costs: Optimal Allocation under Budget Constraints

-It remains to develop a method for estimating $\rho(x)$.
-To this end, we first need to make assumptions that let us identify the target $\rho(x)$ from observable data.
+To make use of Theorem \ref{theo:pi_opt} in practice, we need to make assumptions that let us identify the target $\rho(x)$ from observable data.
 The difficulty here is that $\rho(x)$ depends on all four potential outcomes $Y_i(0)$, $Y_i(1)$, $C_i(0)$ and $C_i(1)$, whereas we only get to observe the realized outcomes $Y_i = Y_i(W_i)$ and $C_i = C_i(W_i)$.
 Such difficulties are recurrent in the literature on treatment effect estimation, and arise from what \citet{holland1986statistics} calls the fundamental problem of causal inference.

 Here, we address this difficulty by assuming that we have access to data from a randomized controlled trial, i.e., where $W_i$ is determined by an exogenous random process; or, more generally, that we have data where the treatment assignment mechanism is unconfounded in the sense of \citet{rosenbaum1983central}, i.e., that it is as good as random once we condition on pre-treatment covariates $X_i$.
-Randomized controlled trials are frequently used to guide treatment allocation decision in application areas where costs may matter \citep[see, e.g.,][]{banerjee2011poor,gupta2020maximizing,kohavi2009controlled}, and unconfoundedness assumptions are widely used in the literature on treatment personalization \citep{kunzel2019metalearners,wager2018estimation}.
+Randomized controlled trials are frequently used to guide treatment allocation decisions in application areas where costs may matter \citep[see, e.g.,][]{banerjee2011poor,gupta2020maximizing,kohavi2009controlled}, and unconfoundedness assumptions are widely used in the literature on treatment personalization \citep{kunzel2019metalearners,wager2018estimation}.

 The following result shows how, under unconfoundedness, we can re-write $\rho(x)$ in terms of observable moments.
 Given this result, the problem of estimating $\rho(x)$ now reduces to a pure statistical problem of estimating a ratio of conditional covariances.